Demgainschill/IGDotool/README.md

-## For the community.
-Always for the Community.
 # IGDotool #
 The perfect tool created for extracting saved posts from instagram using automation using tools such as (xargs for parallel downloading capabilites ,yt-dlp for downloading posts,xclip for clipboard copy/pasting ,xdotool for automating mouse-click actions, )